h-quer/Slaanesh/README.md

 ## What is Slaanesh about?
 Slaanesh is a game tracker, allowing for keeping track of games played as well as maintaining a wishlist and backlog.

+## It's an alpha release, is it safe to use?
+Yes, absolutely!
+This is why Slaanesh comes with simply csv export functionality.
+If if Slaanesh somehow corrupts its database, as long as you at least occasionally press the csv export button, all your data will be safe in a very easy to read and easily accessible text format.
+Just make sure that both the database and export directory are part of the 3-2-1 backup system you are using for your server already anyway - you do have backups, right?
+If not, then Slaanesh being safe to use or not is the least of your problems ;)

 ## Screenshots
 Nice screenshots